tonethar/IGME-430-Spring-2021/hw-notes/HW-random-jokes-plus.md

   - if you borrow any array shuffling code from the Internet, be sure to credit your source both in the source code, and in the dropbox comments section
   - another alternative is to use npm's [underscore ](https://www.npmjs.com/package/underscore) package
-  - also, you will need to pass in a `params` object to the "random jokes response handler" - here's what it could look like:
+- Also, you will need to pass in a `params` object to the "random jokes response handler" - here's what it could look like:

 <hr>